jundalisay/sp/content/en/research/sciences/warp-drive/part-1.md

 energy conditions are violated.
 In a similar way one can show that the strong energy condition is also violated.

-We see then that, just as it happens with wormholes, one needs exotic matter to travel faster than the speed of light.
+Just like wormholes, one needs exotic matter to travel faster than the speed of light.

 However, even if one believes that exotic matter is forbidden classically, it is well known that quantum field theory permits the existence of regions with negative energy densities in some special circumstances (as, for example, in the Casimir effect [4]).
 The need of exotic matter therefore doesn’t necessarily eliminate the possibility of using a spacetime distortion like the one described above for hyper-fast